freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 Skip this step if:
 - You are including the zipper in the waistband.
-- You are making a seamless version
+- You are making a seamless version.

 </Note>